 Child Care and Development Programs - CalEdFactsThis content is part of California Department of Education's information and media guide about education in the State of California.
 For similar information on other topics, visit the full CalEdFacts.

 California has led the United States in recognizing the value of quality early education and child care services for children from birth through school-age for over 70 years.
 In 1943, California recognized the value of child care services, and therefore, continued to provide these services to women after World War II.
 California was the only state to continue these centers under the administration of the California Department of Education (CDE).
 In 1965, understanding the intrinsic value of Head Start, California established a State Preschool Program to provide educational experiences to low-income disadvantage children not eligible for Head Start.
 All child care and preschool programs were consolidated under the Child Development Act in 1972.

-The child care and development system administered by the CDE continues to be the largest, most culturally diverse, and most comprehensive system in the nation, with funding at almost $2 billion for fiscal year (FY) 2011-12.
-The CDE maintains approximately 1,420 service contracts with nearly 770 public and private agencies supporting and providing services to 489,200 children (FY 2009-10).
-Contractors include school districts, county offices of education, cities, local park and recreation districts, county welfare departments, other public entities, community-based organizations, and private agencies.
+The CDE currently contracts with over 700 private, non-profit, as well as other public agencies so that low-income families can find safe, healthy, and age-appropriate educational environments for the care of their children.
+The care can be provided in licensed centers, family child care homes, as well as in homes and centers exempt from licensure.
+The early education system administered by the CDE continues to be the largest, most culturally diverse, and most comprehensive system in the nation, with funding for fiscal year (FY) 2015–16 at $2.4 billion.
+Services are projected to provide child care to some 450,000 children.
+Contractors for direct services include school districts, county offices of education, cities, local park and recreation districts, county welfare departments, other public entities, community-based organizations, and private agencies.

-For more information regarding child care and development programs, please contact the Child Development Division at 916-322-6233.
+For more information regarding child care and development programs and quality projects, please contact the Early Education Division at 916-322-6233.
 Additional information is available on the CDE Child Development Web page.